brylevkirill/notes/interesting recent papers.md

 >	"We derive an information-theoretic objective that decomposes the entropy of the predictive distribution of BNNs with latent variables into its epistemic and aleatoric components.
 By building on that decomposition, we then investigate safe RL using a risk-sensitive criterion which focuses only on risk related to model bias, that is, the risk of the policy performing at test time significantly different from at training time.
 The proposed criterion quantifies the amount of epistemic uncertainty (model bias risk) in the model’s predictive distribution and ignores any risk stemming from the aleatoric uncertainty."

 [Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles](http://arxiv.org/abs/1612.01474) (DeepMind)
+>	"Adversarial Training to improve the uncertainty measure of the entropy score of the neural network."

 [Dropout Inference in Bayesian Neural Networks with Alpha-divergences](http://mlg.eng.cam.ac.uk/yarin/PDFs/LiGal2017.pdf)
 >	"We demonstrate improved uncertainty estimates and accuracy compared to VI in dropout networks.
 We study our model’s epistemic uncertainty far away from the data using adversarial images, showing that these can be distinguished from non-adversarial images by examining our model’s uncertainty."